keboola/connection-docs/components/extractors/database/index.md

 - [Snowflake](https://www.snowflake.com/)
 - [Teradata](https://www.teradata.com/)

-There may exist several variants of connectors for each database type, depending on the strategy used.
-In general there are be two types of connectors:
+Several variants of connectors may exist for each database type, depending on the strategy used.
+In general, there are two types of connectors:

-### Query Based Connectors
+### Query-Based Connectors

 These connectors work on a relational level, meaning they perform queries against the source database in order to sync data.